Iteo/audoma/docs/usage.rst

         )
         def active(self, request, pk=None):
             instance = self.get_object(pk=pk)
-            if instnace.active:
+            if instance.active:
                 return None, 200
             return "Car is unavailable", 200

-| This action may return None, or string, but as you may see in results we have also string defined.
+| This action may return `None` or `string`, but as you may see in the results we have also string defined.
-| The string defaut in the results it is a string which will be message returned by default.
+| The string default in the results it is a string which will be the message returned by default.
-| The default message will be returned if instance is None.
+| The default message will be returned if the instance is `None`.
-| If returned string instance won't be None, than the returned instance will be
+| If returned string instance won't be None, then the returned instance will be
 | included in the response.

-| While returning string message as an instnace, audoma simply wraps this message into `json`.
+| While returning string message as an instance, audoma simply wraps this message into `json`.
 | Wrapped message would look like this:

 .. code :: json